CDAN: Convolutional dense attention-guided network for low-light image enhancement: Introduction

 With the rapid growth of technology and its integration into our daily lives, the field of computer vision has gained significant attention.
 Computer vision, the science that enables computers to extract, analyze, and interpret information from images and multi-dimensional data, plays a critical role in many applications, such as autonomous vehicles, medical imaging, surveillance, robotics, and agriculture.
 A core prerequisite for these systems to function effectively is the quality of the input images.
 High-quality images provide clear, detailed information that can enhance the accuracy of the resulting analysis and interpretation.

 However, one of the considerable challenges faced in computer vision is dealing with low-light scenarios.
 Low-light images are those captured in inadequate light conditions, often resulting in poor visibility, increased noise, and loss of details.
 These images are problematic due to their low signal-to-noise ratio, reduced contrast, and color distortion.
 Low-light conditions are prevalent in many environments, including outdoor nighttime settings, indoor spaces with insufficient lighting, shadows, and backlighting, posing substantial challenges for image understanding and subsequent tasks \cite{Guo2023}.
-Figure \ref{fig:fig1} depicts some of the key factors contributing to low-light image conditions.

 Low-light image enhancement is a computer vision task to improve the quality and visibility of images captured in low-light conditions.
 It aims to rectify the issues caused by poor lighting, such as enhancing the brightness of the image, improving the contrast, and reducing noise without introducing additional visual artifacts or distortions.
 Improving image quality can significantly enhance the performance of subsequent computer vision tasks, such as object detection, recognition, and tracking.